privacyguides/privacyguides.org/docs/linux-desktop.en.md

     [:octicons-info-16:](https://www.whonix.org/wiki/Documentation){ .card-link title=Documentation}
     [:octicons-heart-16:](https://www.whonix.org/wiki/Donate){ .card-link title=Contribute }

 Whonix is meant to run as two virtual machines: a “Workstation” and a Tor “Gateway.”
-All communications from the Workstation has to go through the Tor gateway and will be routed through the Tor Network.
+All communications from the Workstation must go through the Tor gateway.
+This means that even if the Workstation is compromised by malware of some kind, the true IP address remains hidden.

 Some of its features include Tor Stream Isolation, [keystroke anonymization](https://www.whonix.org/wiki/Keystroke_Deanonymization#Kloak), [encrypted swap](https://github.com/Whonix/swap-file-creator), and a hardened memory allocator.

 Future versions of Whonix will likely include [full system AppArmor policies](https://github.com/Whonix/apparmor-profile-everything) and a [sandbox app launcher](https://www.whonix.org/wiki/Sandbox-app-launcher) to fully confine all processes on the system.

-Whonix is best used [in conjunction with Qubes](https://www.whonix.org/wiki/Qubes/Why_use_Qubes_over_other_Virtualizers).
+Whonix is best used [in conjunction with Qubes](https://www.whonix.org/wiki/Qubes/Why_use_Qubes_over_other_Virtualizers), Qubes-Whonix has various [disadvantages](https://forums.whonix.org/t/qubes-whonix-security-disadvantages-help-wanted/8581) when compared to other hypervisors.

 ### Tails